Swim tracking guide

 Can PB Pathway read meet results automatically?

-Should parent-entered results be called official?
+Should manually entered results be called official?

 Related resources

-See how this looks in a private parent dashboard.
+See how this looks in a private swimmer dashboard.

-PB Pathway helps parents track PBs, race results, standards context and private reports without public swimmer profiles or public child leaderboards.
+PB Pathway helps swimmers, swim families and support teams track PBs, race results, standards context and private reports without public swimmer profiles or public leaderboards.